All the Benefits of Drinking Green Tea

-As you’ve probably heard, green tea has lots of antioxidants as well as diuretic and thermogenic effects.
+The benefits of drinking green tea for your health are many and varied.
+As you’ve probably heard, green tea has many antioxidants, as well as diuretic and thermogenic effects.
 It can protect you from a wide variety of health problems, such as heart disease.

-In this article, we’ll take a look at the best way to drink green to take advantage of its excellent health benefits.
+In this article, we’ll take a look at the best way of getting the benefits of drinking green tea.

 Personalize your green tea

-There are several studies that suggest that the way you prepare your green tea can influence how well you preserve the benefits of the antioxidants it contains for your health.
+Preparing your green tea correctly means that you will preserve the benefits of the antioxidants it contains for your health.

 Let’s take a look at some of the main factors to keep in mind:

-- The size and shape of the tea leaves: Smaller leaves will steep more quickly.
-Meanwhile, larger leaves take a little more time.
+- The size and shape of the tea leaves.
+Smaller leaves will steep more quickly.
+Whereas, larger leaves take a little more time.

 - Temperature: When the water boils, it promotes the rapid extraction of catechins.
 Water at a lower temperature, however, maximizes health benefits.
 This is because it prevents the breaking down of healthy compounds like gallic acid.

-Are there any risks when it comes to making green tea?
+Are there any risks when it comes to drinking green tea?

 How else can you prepare green tea?